 - Faith- based Programs (e.g., Lutheran Volunteer Corps)

 - Alternative Teacher Certification Programs (e.g., Teach for America)

 Leadership Development — Opportunities to learn about yourself, collaborate with others and develop skills necessary for effective and authentic leadership.

 - Quo Vadis Sophomore Retreat (offered twice per year)

 Piper Center staff and peer advisors are eager to help students integrate service and leadership development into their St. Olaf education.
-Students are encouraged to stop by the Piper Center to meet with a peer advisor or to schedule an appointment on Ole Career Central with Nate Jacobi or another Piper Center coach.
+Students are encouraged to stop by the Piper Center to meet with a peer advisor or to schedule an appointment on Handshake with Nate Jacobi or another Piper Center coach.